-- As a first step, a member of staff should normally raise concerns with his/her immediate line manager, the relevant academy's Designated Safeguarding Lead (DSL) or Headteacher where this is appropriate to the nature of the concern.
+- 4.1 As a first step, a member of staff should normally raise concerns with his/her immediate line manager, the relevant academy's Designated Safeguarding Lead (DSL) or Headteacher where this is appropriate to the nature of the concern.
 If the member of staff is centrally deployed, the member of staff should raise concerns with his/her immediate line manager or the Chief Executive Officer (CEO) of the Trust.
 If the concerns relate to allegations that a member of staff or volunteer may have harmed a child or behaved in a way that indicates he/she poses a risk of harm to children, the allegation should be raised with the Headteacher in the first instance, in accordance with the GEP Child Protection and Safeguarding Policy.
-Where the allegations involve the Headteacher, the member of staff should raise the matter with the Chair of the GEP Local Academy Committee.
-Where the allegations involve the CEO, the member of staff should raise the matter with the Chair of the Trust. - 4.2 Concerns may be raised verbally or in writing, but the earlier the concern is expressed the easier it is to take any required action.
+Where the allegations involve the Headteacher, the member of staff should raise the matter with the CEO, or the Chair of the Local Academy Committee if preferred.
+Where the allegations involve the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO, the member of staff should raise the matter with the CEO and the complex of staff should raise the matter with the CEO and the complex of staff should raise the matter with the CEO and the complex of staff should raise the matter with the CEO a - 4.2 Concerns may be raised verbally or in writing, but the earlier the concern is expressed the easier it is to take any required action.
 Members of staff who wish to make a written report are encouraged to include the following information: - i. the background and history of the concern, giving relevant dates and providing as much supporting evidence as possible - ii. the reason(s) why they are particularly concerned about the situation - 4.2 Where a concern is raised verbally, the person hearing it must ensure that a written account of it is made to assist with any subsequent investigation.
 Management will take all concerns raised within the scope of this policy seriously and identify the appropriate level of investigation.
 Advice and guidance will be obtained as necessary from the GEP HR Manager.